SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 ### Component tokens

-The third level of tokens is used for building components exclusively.
-Important to know is: To keep things a little simpler, not every component is built with third-level-tokens.
+The third and last token layer is used for building components exclusively.
+Important to know is: To keep things simple, not every component is built with component tokens.
 They are only used in case of irregularities or exceptions between the provided color themes.

 For example `onyx-component-button-primary-bg-hover` is exclusively used for the hover effect color of the onyx primary button.